SmartlyDressedGames/Unturned-Docs/about/getting-started.rst

 Once Unity is installed a project can be created to house custom content.
 At this point it is recommended to import Unturned's provided source packages:

-1. Inside Unity open the Assets > Import Package > Custom Package... wizard.
+#.
+Inside Unity open the Assets > Import Package > Custom Package... wizard.
-1. Find the Unturned installation directory.
+#.
+Find the Unturned installation directory.
-3. Navigate to the Extras/Sources directory.
+#.
+Navigate to the Extras/Sources directory.
-4. Import the Project.unitypackage, and optionally the ExampleAssets.unitypackage.
+#.
+Import the Project.unitypackage, and optionally the ExampleAssets.unitypackage.

 Project.unitypackage
 --------------------

-This package contains the barebones required to export custom content:
+This package contains the bare-bones required to export custom content:

 - :ref:`Asset Bundling Tools <doc_asset_bundles>`
 - Default Project Settings